 The Green Dalton Committee’s mission is to identify, investigate and recommend to the Select Board various initiatives which protect the community’s natural resources and enhance environmental health and sustainability in Dalton.

 The Green Dalton Committee was established in 2013 by the Dalton Select Board.
-The Committee consists of 7 members appointed by the Select Board.
+The Committee consists of up to 7 community members appointed by the Select Board.
 There are currently 4 members.

 MA Green Communities Program: